abarrak/gatus-ansible/README.md

 Include it to run the setup tasks:

-    - hosts: gatus-server
+    - hosts: gatus
       import_role:
         name: abarrak.gatus

-For plik configuration, override the [config template](https://github.com/abarrak/gatus-ansible-role/blob/main/templates/config.yml.j2) for gatus.
+A sample configuration [(config template)](https://github.com/abarrak/gatus-ansible/blob/main/templates/config.yml.j2) for gatus is available here and used.
+Override for your setup or use [the CI/CD offering in this repo.](https://github.com/abarrak/gatus-pipelines)

 License
 -------